 Determining the time when the Jamón Ibérico is ready is the responsibility of a specialist who draws on years of experience.
 He inserts a thin sliver of bone into the interior of the curing ham, and by sight and aroma makes his decision.
 It is similar to a baker inserting toothpick into a baking cake to see if it is done - except the stakes are vastly higher, since this meat is so precious.

 Today the entire production process from slaughter through curing is likely to take place in modern facilities that ensure continuous production, uniform quality and environmental conditions free of the whims of Mother Nature.
 But this is not necessarily at odds with artisanal processing.
-The best hams are still processed and controlled one by one, and the wide range of ham prices is partly due to the personalized attention each ham receives during processing.
+The best hams are still cured and inspected one by one, and the wide range of ham prices is partly due to the personalized attention each ham receives during processing.

 For example, the end product is very different if the hams are salted individually or if they are placed in a row and salt is thrown over them by a wheel loader.
 It is very important to use the right amount of salt according to the cut's weight and shape and make sure it is evenly covered.
 This personalized care is essential in all stages of processing.